-As an active member of the MTRS who is making regular payroll contributions or who is on an authorized leave of absence, you automatically provide a survivor benefit in the event that you die while you are still in active service.
+As an active member of the MTRS who is making regular payroll contributions or who is on an authorized leave of absence, you provide a survivor benefit as described below in the event that you die while you are still in active service.
 Survivors of inactive members are subject to different rules.

 There are two types of survivor benefits: a lump-sum payment and a monthly, member-survivor benefit.